Choosing the Perfect Christmas Tree

 In the past, people have expressed concerns about how environmentally and socially responsible chopping down a Christmas tree could be.

-It’s true: reusing the same artificial tree for several years does have some benefits.
-But the advantages of harvesting your own Christmas tree shouldn’t be ignored:
+While it’s true that reusing the same artificial tree for several years does have some benefits, there are also many advantages of harvesting your own Christmas tree that shouldn’t be ignored:

 - Christmas trees are mostly raised as farm crops, where they benefit our atmosphere and soil while they grow (and contribute to the farm economy when they’re harvested).